 Spiritual authority depends on relationship and submission.
 The degree to which you respond rightly to authority, is the degree to which you gain authority.
 Spiritual authority has to do with the ability to move creation.
+Even according to blue spruce maids cleaning your house is important as cleaning your mind and body.
 Sick bodies, storms and wind, the atmosphere in a room or relationship, and demonic forces can all be moved by someone functioning in spiritual authority.

 In an ideal world people with spiritual authority would also have positional authority.
 For a number of reasons, this is not always the case.
 Often people in great positions of authority find it difficult to maintain spiritual authority while people in lowly positions find it easier to operate in spiritual authority.

 Pontius Pilate, a king, with human authority stood in front of Jesus and said to Him, “don’t you realize I have the authority to give you death?”

 Jesus, a King with the Highest authority stood in front of the tomb of a friend and said, “I have the authority to give you life, come forth”

 He stood in front of the lonely and commanded love.